deepset-ai/haystack-integrations/integrations/chroma-documentstore.md

   - [License](#license)

 ## Installation
+Use `pip` to install Chroma:

 ```console
 pip install chroma-haystack
 ```
 ## Usage
-Once installed, you can start using your Chroma database with Haystack 2.0 by initializing it:
+Once installed, initialize your Chroma database to use it with Haystack 2.0:

 ```python
 from chroma_haystack import ChromaDocumentStore